deepwater-hooligans/docs/krabbing.md

 * ISK investment needed: 500m+
 * Time investment: as often as you want, but complexes can take between 20-40 minutes
 * Expected profit: hard to estimate but there is always guaranteed ISK in the form of OPE, and drops wildly vary between a few mil to a few bil.
+* Where to find more info: Minimax Zed, Ali Aras

 ### CRAB Beacons (Popkrab)
 * Characters needed: 3-4